ryedin/site/_posts/2016-10-28-dev-test-prod-parity.md

 Next, you need write a `Dockerfile` that can build and run your app.
 You need to pick a base operating system, add system dependencies, then add a few more commands to install the language packages your app uses.

 I recommend using Ubuntu 16.04.
-Ubuntu 16.04 makes it easy to get the latest Node.JS, Ruby, Python PHP system packages.
+Ubuntu 16.04 makes it easy to get the latest Node.JS, Ruby, Python, and PHP system packages.
 It is a "Long Term Support" distribution that will receive security updates through 2021.
 This is another huge advantage of Docker: we are no longer constrained by the limited CircleCI and Heroku operating system choices.

     # start from a base Image
     FROM ubuntu:16.04